 The New Britain Industrial Museum was, to me, the perfect place for me to begin my quest to visit every museum in Connecticut.
 There are many reasons for this, but the one I most mention is the sign above.
 For the last several months of picking up my son at my in-law’s house, I would sit and wait at a traffic light staring at that sign.
 My wife, Hoang, assured me several times that all New Britain elementary school students visit both the Youth Museum and of course the town’s regionally renowned art museum.
 But… what was this “Industrial Museum?”
 No one had ever heard of it – not even native New Britskies.

 Day after day I stared at that sign becoming more and more bemused by the idea of a quirky museum in a proudly gruff post-industrial town.
 “How big is it?”
 I wondered.
 And, “who maintains it?”
 More importantly, “who visits it?”
-A few months went by and then the whole “Museum Quest” idea hit me.
+A few months went by and then this whole “Museum Quest” idea hit me.

 There must be a bunch of these “weird” unknown little museums around the state.
 I figured that no one had visited them all before – let alone write about them all.
 Day after day, I formulated the idea for this site, staring at that sign.
 There were three museums printed on it right there!
 How many more could there be?

 I bounced the idea off of Hoang and a few friends.
 Sure, they’d join me here and there, but this was to be my baby.
 I set to work on the massive list of museums.
-I never expected to find around 650 museums in our small state – the third smallest state in the whole country by the way.
+I never expected to find so many museums in our small state – the third smallest state in the whole country by the way.
 Wow… Imagine how annoying I will be at future cocktail parties?
 Or rather, imagine how much more annoying I will be once I know everything there is to know about our state?
 “Hello, I’m Steve and this is my lovely wife, Hoang.
 Nice to meet you.
 I’m from Delaware originally but Hoang grew up in New Britain.
 Yes, New Britain – you know… The city whose companies were granted more patents between 1812 and 1820 than any other city in the US.
 And that includes Menlo Park, NJ at its height if you can believe that!”

 I hate me already.